Jason Heyward Player Props: Dodgers vs. Mets

 Jason Heyward At The Plate

-- Heyward has three home runs and three walks while batting .174.
+- Heyward is batting .192 with three home runs and four walks.

-- In three of 11 games this season, Heyward has picked up at least one hit, including one game with multiple hits.
+- Heyward has had a base hit in four of 12 games this season, and multiple hits once.

-- In 27.3% of his games this year, he has hit a long ball, and 11.1% of his trips to the dish.
+- He has hit a long ball in 25.0% of his games this season, and 9.7% of his trips to the plate.

 - In three games this season, Heyward has picked up an RBI, with more than one RBI once.

-- He has scored at least once three times this year (27.3%), including one multi-run game.
+- He has scored at least one run three times this year (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.